kianerfaan/MyTariffs.com/README.md

 ## License

-MIT License - see LICENSE file for details
+Apache-2.0 - see LICENSE file for details

 ## Acknowledgments